t3

 I found out that going step by step with every other experience will be hard for me.
 I couldn’t even cover the majority of the book.
 Let me take a short note about the drug trials he attends, the factory near Hamburg that produces brake pads by processing asbestos, his long-lasting knot at Thyssen, his dear boss Adler and Würgassen nuclear power plant.

 Throughout the book, Wallraff refers to numerous occasions that tarnish one’s physical health and self-esteem.
-Even though I read some critics who argue that what the author cares about in the end is his personal gains after these projects he did, when I think solely about the book, I found Wallraff’s effort and position positive and solidarity.
+Even though I read some critics who argue that what the author cares about in the end is his personal gains after these projects he did, when I think solely about the book, I found Wallraff’s effort and position positive and thought he was in solidarity with the migrant workers.
 As I understand, his conclusion is a puzzling one.
 How did these people tolerate all this misery?